Button to scroll to the top of the page.

 Held at the Marine Science Institute in Port Aransas.

+Taught at the Marine Science Institute.
+NOT offered over video link.
 This course aims to provide students with a holistic understanding of the assembly and functioning of marine communities.
-Students will learn about existing and emerging theories and concepts in community ecology and gain insight into traditional and modern techniques to study marine communities, from visual censuses to molecular approaches.
-The course includes quantitative training and practical components using the statistical software R, designed to foster an understanding of basic statistical concepts in community ecology and their thoughtful implementation.
+Students will gain insight into both traditional and newly emerging techniques to study marine communities, from visual censuses to molecular approaches.
+The course includes practical components using the statistical software R. The equivalent of three lecture hours a week for one semester; additional lecture and field/laboratory hours may be required.
+May be repeated for credit when the topics vary.
+Prerequisite: Graduate standing.